ljedrz/lambda_calculus/README.md

 ## TODO

-- classic notation display mode ( variable names instead of De Bruijn indices )
 - additional reduction strategies
-- β-reduction parallelization?
+- β-reduction parallelization (at least to some extent)?
-- optimizations
+- further optimizations
 - a macro for more readable chain application